AI Consensus in Healthcare & Finance: Why Single-Model AI Is Too Risky in 2026

 Single-model AI can hallucinate regulatory clauses, misread financial data, or produce confidently wrong answers due to training gaps.
 In finance, these errors carry legal and monetary liability.
 Multi-model consensus adds a cross-verification layer that catches outlier responses.

-How does talkory.ai help with compliance?
+How does Talkory.ai help with compliance?

 Is multi-model AI more expensive?